 The Optus Satellite Network

-For over 25 years, Optus has been the leader and innovator in satellite-based communications services within the Australasia region, providing a comprehensive range of advanced digital satellite services.
-It’s where Optus started.
+For 30 years, Optus has been the leader and innovator in satellite-based communications services within the Australasia region, providing a comprehensive range of advanced digital satellite services.
+It's where Optus started.

 Optus has an unmatched track record in delivering satellite services to rural and remote areas in Australia offering expertise and proven capability to effectively meet all domestic and regional business communication needs.